 If you share my passion for returning joy to patient care I hope that you will find value in this website.
 Feel free to reach out to me with your thoughts.

-I grew up in Pittsburgh, Pennsylvania (through eight grade) and Portland, Oregon (high school through medical school – Oregon Health Sciences University).
+Born in the Bronx, I grew up in Pittsburgh, Pennsylvania (through eight grade) and Portland, Oregon (high school through medical school – Oregon Health Sciences University).
 During my family medicine residency in Greeley, Colorado, I met my wife, Bonnie, who at the time was an OR nurse.

 Following a year as an ER physician in a small town on Colorado’s Front Range, Bonnie and I moved to Fremont, California.
 There I joined the Palo Alto Medical Clinic and was one of the initial four physicians who started up PAMC’s first satellite office.
 In my nine years there, I became the medical director during a period of rapid growth, served as FM Department Chair at our local community hospital, started a clinic in the local homeless shelter, and was elected to the Board of Directors of the 160-physician Palo Alto Medical Clinic.

-Attending an American College of Physician Executives management training course, I was offered the opportunity to return to Colorado and practice in the ski resort of Breckenridge.
+Attending an American College of Physician Executives (now the AAPL) management training course, I was offered the opportunity to return to Colorado and practice in the ski resort of Breckenridge.
 My wife and I moved our two young daughters to the mountains, where I became the second of a two-physician private practice, serving as a family doctor in a town of 5000 and as an ER doctor at the base of the ski hill.

 After earning my MBA in Health Administration at the University of Colorado, I was offered the opportunity to join the Geisinger Health System in a physician executive leadership role.
 In my four years there, I turned around a struggling department of 20 physicians in Lewistown, PA, chaired the compensation committee for Geisinger’s 200-physician Community Practice Division, and initiated Geisinger’s Epic Optimization Committee.